juancastillo0/book-notes/thinking_fast_and_slow.md

 Overconfidence, framing effects, base-rate neglect (farmer or librarian), others.

-## Speaking of jumping to conclusions
+## Speaking of Jumping to Conclusions

 - "All she is going by is the halo effect from a good presentation."
 - "Let's decorrelate errors by obtaining separate judgments on the issue before any discussion."